 Hepatitis C Tests

-The antibody tests are not perfect.
-They may show a hepatitis C infection when you do not have one.
-It may also wrongly show you have hepatitis C if you had it in the past and your body cleared the infection.
+The antibody test isn't perfect.
+It may show a hepatitis C infection when you don’t have one.
+It could be positive even if you had it in the past and your body cleared the infection.

-After the Diagnosis
+Tests After the Diagnosis

 Before treatment starts, you may have a liver biopsy.
 This shows how much harm the virus has done.
 The doctor will insert a special needle through your skin and into the organ.
 He'll use it to remove a small sample of tissue.